skyportal/kowalski/readme.md

 cp docker-compose.defaults.yaml docker-compose.yaml
 ```

-`config.yaml` contains the API and ingester configs, the `supevisord` config for the API and ingester containers,
+`config.yaml` contains the API and ingester configs, the `supervisord` config for the API and ingester containers,
 together with all the secrets, so be careful when committing code / pushing docker images.

 However, if you want to run in a production setting, be sure to modify `config.yaml` and choose strong passwords!